ckarwin/AMEGO_X_Simulations/TXS_0506+056/README.md

 The primary code in this folder is **Run_MEGAlib_module.py** and **Process_MEGAlib_module.py**, which is called with **client_code.py**.
 The former module is essentially a python wrapper for running MEGAlib.
 The latter module processes the main MEGAlib input/output.
 The modules can be ran directly from the command line, or submitted to a batch system, which allows it to be easily employed for generating multiple simulations.
 Here, the code is applied to the specific case of TXS 0506+056.

 ## Background Model <br />
 The AMEGO backgrounds can be found [here](https://github.com/ComPair/Simulation-Data-Files/tree/master/AMEGO_Probe).
 There are two options, R1 and R5, each organzied with respect to the different components.
-Currently, I am employing R5 as default.
+Currently, R5 is being employed as default.

 ## Overview <br />
 <p align="center">